LimaZurmati/ice-cream--shop/README.md

 - __Flavor page__

-  - The Flavors page will allow the user to see diffrent kind of ice-cream with diffrent test.
+  - The Flavors page will allow the user to see different kind of ice-creams with different tests.
-  - This section shows information user need to konw about it price.
+  - This section shows information user need to know about prices.

 ![Flavors](assets/image2/redme-image/flavorss.png)